phil-opp/blog_os/blog/content/second-edition/posts/05-integration-tests/index.md

 }
 ```

-Like with the [VGA text buffer], we use a spinlock and `lazy_static` to create a `static`.
+Like with the [VGA text buffer][vga lazy-static], we use `lazy_static` and a spinlock to create a `static`.
 However, this time we use `lazy_static` to ensure that the `init` method is called before first use.
 We're using the port address `0x3F8`, which is the standard port number for the first serial interface.

-[VGA text buffer]: ./second-edition/posts/03-vga-text-buffer/index.md#spinlocks
+[vga lazy-static]: ./second-edition/posts/03-vga-text-buffer/index.md#lazy-statics

 To make the serial port easily usable, we add `serial_print!` and `serial_println!` macros: